steamclock/bluejay/README.md

 ## Deserialization and Serialization

-Reading, writing, and listening to Characteristics are straight-forward in Bluejay.
-Instead, you will be spending most of your time building out the deserialization and serialization of data that will be used in the aforemetioned interactions.
-So let's have a quick look at how Bluejay helps make this process standardized in your app via the `Receivable` and `Sendable` protocols.
+Reading, writing, and listening to Characteristics is straightforward in Bluejay.
+Most of the work involved is building out the deserialization and serialization of data.
+Let's have a quick look at how Bluejay helps standardize this process in your app via the `Receivable` and `Sendable` protocols.

 #### Receivable